rachelradical/rachelradical.github.io/math-solver-landing.md

 ---
-layout: page
+layout: post
-title: Math Solver Details
+title: Math Solver
+description: A Python-based solver for derivatives, integrals, and function optimization.
+image: /assets/math.jpg
+nav-menu: true
 ---

-# Math Solver

-## About the Math Solver
+## Math Solver

-The Math Solver is a Python-based tool that helps analyze mathematical functions through symbolic computation and visualization.
+A Python-based solver that can compute derivatives, integrals, and optimize functions using gradient descent.

 ### Features: